HiEventsDev/Hi.Events/README.md

 ## 📚 Introduction

 <a href="https://hi.events">Hi.Events</a> is a feature-rich, self-hosted event management and ticketing platform.
-From conferences to concerts,
+From conferences to club nights,
 Hi.Events is designed to help you create, manage, and sell tickets for events of all sizes.

 <img alt="Hi.Events self-hosted ticket selling dashboard" src="https://hievents-public.s3.us-west-1.amazonaws.com/website/dashboard-screenshot.png"/>